How Wall Street can win on climate in 2021

 As BlackRock CEO Larry Fink has emphasized, updated regulation of the financial system is needed to help monitor and manage economy-wide climate risks.
 As linchpins of capital markets, banks and asset managers have a crucial role to play in pushing federal agencies to safeguard the economy from climate-related shocks.
 For example, supporting rigorous mandatory climate risk disclosure from the SEC and appropriate ESG rulemaking from the Department of Labor can help investors build Paris-aligned portfolios.

 However, investor-led policy advocacy cannot end with financial regulation.
 As the Global Financial Markets Association noted, reaching net zero by 2050 involves both financial regulation and environmental regulation of carbon-intensive sectors.

 The right mix of emission standards and incentives can slash pollution, drive technological innovation and improve the economics of low carbon investments.
 Given the rise of passive index investing, supporting government action in carbon intensive sectors is essential, as leading financial firms favor continued investment over sector level divestment.

 In particular, policies and regulations to cut methane emissions and flaring, to accelerate vehicle electrification, and to clean up the electric grid should be top priorities in 2021.

-Gabe Malek, Coordinator for Investor Influence at EDF, also contributed to this post.
+Gabe Malek, Coordinator for Sustainable Finance at EDF, also contributed to this post.